Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 The JWST Extragalactic Medium-band Survey \citep[JEMS; PIs: Williams, Tacchella, \& Maseda; Program 1963,][]{williams23a} observed one pointing on the UDF in F182M, F210M, F430M, F460M, and F480M, with 4--8 hrs/filter.
 This dataset heavily overlaps with JADES, providing additional filters with compelling depth.
 In addition, JEMS conducted a NIRISS parallel in F430M and F480M, about half of which overlaps JADES NIRCam imaging.

-Between these two, we note that F182M and F210M will be available for a notable portion of JADES.
+Between these two, we note that F182M and F210M are available for a notable portion of JADES.
 We have co-reduced JEMS and FRESCO NIRCam imaging with JADES, and include these data in JADES photometric catalogs.

 In addition to FRESCO's wider medium-depth slitless spectroscopy, the Next Generation Deep Extragalactic Exploratory Public survey (NGDEEP, PI: Finkelstein, Program 2079) is producing very deep NIRISS slitless spectroscopy on the UDF \citep{bagley23a}.
 We expect that these programs will complement the deeper but targeted NIRSpec MOS spectroscopy.
 The NGDEEP NIRCam imaging parallel falls off the JADES footprint, to the south-east.